port-labs/port-docs/docs/search-and-query/search-and-query.md

   "value": ["myFirstEntity", "mySecondEntity"]
 }
 ```
-This search will return all the entities that related to one of the identifiers in the value array.
+This query will return all of the entities that are related to one or more of the identifiers in the value array.
 </TabItem>

 <TabItem value="required">